 Only under the Development Readiness category are somewhat speculative physical improvements permitted since these improvements are treated as loans to the locality.
-All Development Readiness projects must have an irrevocable Letter of Credit, bond, or other guaranteed form of security will be required in the amount of the CDBG grant.
+All Development Readiness projects must have an irrevocable Letter of Credit, or other DHCD-approved security will be required in the amount of the CDBG grant.
 This security must remain in place until all program requirements are satisfactorily met.
 Physical improvements under all other economic development categories must be consistent in scope and scale with the underlying needs identified.

-Applications will be received on an open basis from July 1, 2023, through December 30, 2023.
 Assistance is limited to projects involving employment creation by private, for-profit basic industries.
 Assistance may include off-site improvements such as water lines, sewer lines, roads, and drainage.
-On-site assistance may be eligible in some projects, but these projects are subject to underwriting.
+Onsite assistance may be eligible in some projects, but these projects are subject to underwriting.